The Generation-Recognition Asymmetry: Six Dimensions of a Fundamental Divide in Formal Language Theory: Six Dimensions of the Asymmetry

 The asymmetry manifests operationally in \emph{lookahead}.
 An LL(\(k\)) parser requires \(k\) tokens of lookahead to resolve decisions --- a necessity with no analog in generation.
 The generator creates the future; it needs no preview. \citet{nivre2008algorithms} showed that incremental parsing can achieve \(\mathcal{O}(n)\) --- but only by sacrificing optimality (greedy choices).
 To match the generator's efficiency, the parser must abandon the guarantee of finding the best parse tree.

 \textbf{Connection to signal processing.} The temporal asymmetry has a precise analog in DSP: \emph{causal} vs.~\emph{anti-causal} systems.
 A causal system's output at time \(t\) depends only on inputs at times \(\leq t\) (like a generator); an anti-causal system can access future inputs (like a parser with full lookahead).
-This analogy is well-established in the signal processing literature; \citet{dubnov2024deep} note the specific connection to autoregressive models: the causal attention mask in Transformers ``removes all future positions.''
-Bidirectional encoders (BERT) access the full sequence --- an analytical capability.
+This analogy is well-established in the signal processing literature. \citet{dubnov2024deep} draw an analogous distinction in audio: causal models (autoregressive, e.g.\ GPT) generate sample by sample from the past context alone, whereas bidirectional models (e.g.\ BERT) access the complete sequence and operate as analyzers rather than generators.
+The causal attention mask in autoregressive Transformers \citep{vaswani2017attention} imposes this asymmetry by hiding future positions during training and inference.

 The historical record provides a striking perspective: human beings have produced sound --- generation --- since prehistory (bone flutes dating to 27,000 BCE; \citealt{roederer2008physics}), yet formal analysis of sound came millennia later, with Mersenne's \emph{Harmonie Universelle} (1636) as the earliest systematic treatment.
 The generation-recognition asymmetry predates formal language theory by centuries.